 Today, the Park is still home to the Dashwoods.
 Sir Edward, the 12th Bt, and his family, continue that work to conserve and protect the fragile interiors and dramatic landscapes.

-The house is open to the public from June to August, with eight ground floor State Rooms to view.
+The house is open to the public from 1 - 31 August, with eight ground floor State Rooms to view.

 One of the finest surviving 18th-century landscape gardens, West Wycombe Park, with its host of eccentric, ornamental buildings from follies and fountains, to temples and statues, stands testament to the vision of Sir Francis.